SamSun0530/CPSC-455-E-commerce-website/README.md

 # Group 10 - DealZone
+A marketplace website for users wanting to buy and sell items.
+It will allow users to search, filter, and sort for items to purchase, and sellers to create sales listings.
+Users may add to cart, purchase, or wishlist sales listings, while sellers can edit or delete listings.
+Sellers can also add tags to the listings and users can filter listings based on the tags.

 [![deploy](https://github.com/ubc-cpsc455-2024S/project-10_tech_titans/actions/workflows/deploy.yml/badge.svg)](https://github.com/ubc-cpsc455-2024S/project-10_tech_titans/actions/workflows/deploy.yml)

-## Describe your topic/interest in about 150-200 words

-To be extended, a brief description for now.

-An e-commerce/marketplace website for users wanting to buy and sell items.
-It will allow users to search, filter, and sort for items to purchase, and sellers to create sales listings.
-Users may add to cart, purchase, or wishlist sales listings, while sellers can edit listings, and view relevant statistics.
-Time permitting, we may add personal recommendations to users based on user history, email notifications, and additional seller statistics.

-## Team Members

-- Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.
-- Ivena Du: 4th year CS student, interested in web development and video games.
-- Sam Sun: 4th year CS student, have few experience about web design
-- Shreya Gupta: M.Eng. student in Computer Engineering, recently worked at Powerex as full stack developer.

 ## Task Requirements

 ### Minimal
 - Allow users to create an account
 - Allow users to login with account to allow creating, or buying sales items.
 Otherwise, view only
 - View list of sales posts (organized by posting date for example)
 - Create, edit, delete sales posts.
 - Purchase items (simulate payment, empty cart, mark item(s) as sold)

 ### Standard
 - Search for listing based on keyword matching of title/description
 - Sorting function in the search results (by price, by similarity, or by date)
 - Tagging mechanism for listings, and allow results to be filtered by said tags